-In December we only have one thing on our minds, Christmas!
-As there are several special meals to prepare on those days and we are eager to see proposals to think about it, Leti, author of Revealing Flavors , brings us a perfect recipe to stay well with friends and family, which without major complications results in a delicacy , quail with pears accompanied by delicious glazed onions.
+Now that December is here, we only have one thing on our minds: Christmas!
+As there are several special meals to prepare during these days and we are eager to see suggestions to start thinking about them, Leti, author of Revelando Sabores , brings us a perfect recipe to impress friends and family, which without any major complications results in a delicacy: quail with pears accompanied by some delicious glazed onions.

-I don't know if you have noticed, but...
+I don't know if you've noticed, but...
 Christmas is here!

-If until now some of them had managed to ignore the shelves full of Christmas sweets in supermarkets, the toy catalogs at the school gates and the hints from mothers and mothers-in-law about who is preparing Christmas Eve dinner this year, I am afraid that from Now it's going to be impossible to ignore.
+If until now some of you had managed to ignore the shelves full of Christmas sweets in supermarkets, the toy catalogues at the school gates and the hints from mothers and mothers-in-law about who is preparing Christmas Eve dinner this year, I fear that from now on it will be impossible to ignore it.

-And it is that we are already fully entering a shopping spiral, Christmas dinners with all the friends, family and WhatsApp groups to which you are lucky enough to belong, lights and nougat ads left and right, but since we are not going to be able to avoid it.... let's enjoy it!
+And we are already in the midst of a spiral of shopping, Christmas dinners with all your friends, family and WhatsApp groups that you are lucky enough to belong to, lights and nougat advertisements left and right, but since we can't avoid it... let's enjoy it!

-Take advantage of eating a lot, we'll be on a diet in January, drink in moderation, spend time with friends and family (yes, "el cuñao" also counts as family), play with the little ones, watch Christmas movies on TV, prepare cookies and then Eat them, go shopping at the last minute so you don't find the gift you're looking for, go to party favors on New Year's Eve... and everything that makes you happy.
+Make the most of it by eating a lot, we'll be dieting in January, drink in moderation, spend time with friends and family (yes, "the brother-in-law" also counts as family), play with the little ones, watch Christmas movies on TV, make cookies and then eat them, go shopping at the last minute and not find the gift you're looking for, go to New Year's Eve parties... and do anything that makes you happy.

-And if until now you had not thought about the Christmas menu and now the bull has caught you and you don't know what to prepare for the family, here is an idea, which has it all, because it is easy, cheap, it will make you look like a real cookers in front of your diners and on top of that you can leave it prepared the day before and thus avoid last-minute stress.
+And if you haven't thought about your Christmas menu until now and now you're in a hurry and don't know what to prepare for the family, here's an idea that has it all, because it's easy, inexpensive, it will make you look like a real cook in front of your guests and on top of that, it can be prepared the day before and thus avoid last-minute stress.

-Do you want to see what it is about?
-Well, let's go for the recipe.
+Do you want to see what it's all about?
+Well, let's get to the recipe.

-Le Creuset Evolution round cocotte , Le Creuset skillet pan , and Nezumi plates by Tokyo Design Studio .
+Le Creuset Evolution round cocotte , Le Creuset skillet and Nezumi plates by Tokyo Design Studio .

 Ingredients